-With one of the most inexpensive pieces of exercise equipment — a jump rope — you can shed calories and receive an excellent cardiovascular workout all in one.
+With one of the most inexpensive pieces of exercise equipment — a jump rope — you can get a great cardio workout and build strength and balance all in one.

 To keep a steady pace, get the most from your workout and avoid falling flat on your face, you need the correct jump rope length.